Application Deadline for Spring 2024 Travel: November 3, 2023

 - A letter of recommendation from the PIRE faculty research advisor.
 The letter of recommendation must be sent directly to the PIRE committee at email@example.com.

-- Candidates must be US citizens or permanent residents.
+- To be eligible for PIRE graduate travel award, candidates must be US citizens or permanent residents.

 - Must be actively conducting research with a CLS faculty member.

 - The planned project for the proposed research experience should fit with the goals of the CLS PIRE project and with the existing PIRE partners and host sites (see the abstract for the PIRE grant appended below).

 Eligible students will have a minimum of at least one semester in residence remaining at Penn State after completing their fellowship.
 The translational research and training project supported by the PIRE fellowship should enhance the applicant’s research training, and be an integral part of their graduate education at Penn State.